- Do UK citizens religious workers need to apply for a visa to work in Ireland?

-- What are the eligibility criteria for the Minister visa?
+- What are the eligibility requirements for the Minister of religion visa?

-- What are the supporting documents for the Minister of religion pre-clearance?
+- What supporting documents are needed for the Minister of Religion visa?

-- Can my family come to Ireland while I am there as a Minister of Religion?
+- Can my family join me while I am in Ireland?

 - How can Total Law Help?

-What are the eligibility criteria for the Minister visa?
+What are the eligibility requirements for the Minister of religion visa?

-Per the immigration rules, religious workers working as a Minister of Religion in Ireland must perform the following duties and responsibilities for an already established congregation and religious community:
+Working as a Minister of Religion in Ireland means carrying out the following duties and responsibilities for an established congregation, religious order, religious organization and faith community:

 - Conduct spiritual worship and/or ceremonies to an established congregation

-- Conduct classes based on religious teachings, supervise prayer meetings, etc.
+- Conduct classes based on a religious ethos, supervise prayer meetings etc.